sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-filter/reduce-alert-fatigue.md

 The examples in this guide use a check that includes the subscription `system`.
 Use [sensuctl][12] to add a `system` subscription to one of your entities.

-Before you run the following code, replace `<entity_name>` with the name of the entity on your system.
+Before you run the following code, replace `<ENTITY_NAME>` with the name of the entity on your system.

 {{% notice note %}}
 **NOTE**: To find your entity name, run `sensuctl entity list`.